Health Partners International of Canada

 Finances

-This charity report is an update that has been sent to Health Partners International of Canada for review.
+Charity Intelligence has sent this update to Health Partners International of Canada for review.
 Changes and edits may be forthcoming.

 Financial Review